 Good question.
 North Carolina, which claims ownership of the Tar Heel pie, is known as the Tar Heel State.
 Legend has it that the pie was dubbed it’s name due to the fact that North Carolina produces tar and pitch production because of its immense pine forests.
 At one time, it was used with a negative connotation for a lowly tradesperson but, since the Civil War, it’s been recalled as an expression of state pride.
-The rich brownie filling is a culinary, and far tastier, nod to the state’s thick and dark namesake resource.
+The rich brownie filling is a subtle nod to the state’s thick and dark namesake resource.
 We’ll take brownie filling over tar and pitch any day.